mgajek-cern/architecture-docs/README.md

 The database migration workflows can be found in following [markdown file](./6-runtime-view/db-migration-workflows.md).

+#### Third-Party-Copy Sequence

+The Third-Party-Copy Sequence illustrating interactions between Rucio, FTS and two RSEs for large file transfers can be found [here](./6-runtime-view/third-party-copy-sequence.md).

 ### 7. Deployment view

 *To be defined with stakeholders – example below.*